 Stress, whether real or perceived, can cause dysregulation of both Cortisol and Melatonin, resulting in sleep problems such as insomnia, waking in the middle of the night, trouble falling asleep, unrefreshed sleep, fatigue, anxiety and Sympathetic Nervous System dominance (more and continued stress).
 This, in turn, will affect almost every other body system (gut, immune, reproductive, nervous system, blood pressure, blood sugar dysregulation, brain function, etc.).

 What You Can Do

-To remedy this problem, you could start with getting some morning sunlight on your face.
-The morning sun between sun rise and 10 am is best and don’t wear sunglasses at this time.
-Get some regular exercise (doesn’t have to be strenuous, walking is fine).
-Eat Tryptophan rich foods such as salmon, chicken, turkey, eggs, spinach and nuts to name a few.
-Most importantly set a regular bedtime routine and maintain it, even if it doesn’t work at first, keep it going.
+To remedy this problem, you could start by getting some morning sunlight on your face.
+The morning sun between sunrise and 10 am is best and don’t wear sunglasses at this time.
+Get some regular exercise (it doesn’t have to be strenuous, walking is fine).
+Eat Tryptophan-rich foods such as salmon, chicken, turkey, eggs, spinach and nuts, to name a few.
+Most importantly, set a regular bedtime routine and maintain it; even if it doesn’t work at first, keep it going.
 Abstain from blue light exposure from TV, phones, computer screens for at least an hour before bed (read a book).

-Go to bed at the same time every night no later than 10pm and investigate guided meditations to help you relax.
+Go to bed at the same time every night, no later than 10 pm and investigate guided meditations to help you relax.
 Find these online at Insight Timer or Headspace and other sites.
-There are some wonderful Naturopathic herbs that can improve the quality and duration of sleep and help to reduce stress, as well as nutrients to support the biological pathways involved.
+There are some wonderful Naturopathic herbs that can improve the quality and duration of sleep and help reduce stress and nutrients to support the biological pathways involved.